Creating Recipes

 • Brewing method: Choose a brewing method for your recipe.
 If you choose Manual brew, you can also choose a Brewing device for your recipe

-• Country of origin: Choose one or multiple origins for your coffee.
+• Countries of origin: Choose one or multiple origins for your coffee.

-• Variety: Choose one or multiple varieties for your coffee.
+• Varieties: Choose one or multiple varieties for your coffee.

-• Processing method: Choose one or multiple processing methods for your coffee.
+• Processing methods: Choose one or multiple processing methods for your coffee.

 Adding brews